INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 Command-line Parameters

-command-line parameter causes the sample to terminate VMs and remove their snapshots on the ESXi host
+The --esxi command-line parameter causes the sample to terminate VMs and remove their snapshots on the ESXi host

-utility as we saw in the previous sections.
-The --skip
+through the vim-cmd utility as we saw in the previous sections.
+The --skip parameter specifies VM IDs which should

 be excluded from this operation.
-In that case, the kill
+In that case, the kill script is as shown below:

 $ cat kill